Aditya093/vriddhi/README.md

 # Vriddhi

-A next generation farming application which optimizes the efforts of farmers to gain an optimist yield from their production
+A next generation farming application which optimizes the efforts of farmers to gain an optimist yield from their production.

 ## Table of Contents